 Sometimes it can feel like you are the only person in the world who has no idea what to study in college.
-Love Biology but too squeamish to be a doctor?
+Love biology but too squeamish to be a doctor?
 Are you passionate about writing but you’re worried about your job prospects as an English major?
 You’re in good company.
-The truth is, each year many students apply Undecided to college.
-In fact, anywhere from 20% to 50% of students apply as Undecided to college from high school.
+The truth is, each year many students apply undecided to college.
+In fact, anywhere from 20 percent to 50 percent of students apply as undecided to college from high school.

-If your main campus of interest is New York, you will then select one of the ten undergraduate colleges.
-Within that school/college, you’ll select a major.
-And there’s so much to choose from with over 230 options!
+If your main campus of interest is New York City, you will then select one of the 10 undergraduate colleges.
+Within that school/college, youʼll select a major.
+And there’s so much to choose from with over 270 options!

 So how do you narrow all your interests into one academic area?
 It helps to consider what sort of profession or industry you want to enter after you graduate, and work backwards from there.
 But if you’re at a loss, ask yourself one simple question: What academic areas am I excited about?

-Those who connect with the humanities and social sciences should consider selecting “Undecided” in the College of Arts and Science on the Common Application.
-You can also look into our Liberal Studies Core Program.
+Those who connect with the humanities and social sciences should consider selecting undecided in the College of Arts and Science (CAS) on the Common Application.
+You can also look into our Liberal Studies Core (LS Core) program.
 In both programs, students will focus on their Core Curriculum courses for their first two years at NYU.
 CAS students will declare their major(s) by the end of their sophomore year, while LS Core students will transition into one of the other NYU colleges with a declared major.
 Both options are great for students who want a flexible curriculum with rigorous academics.

 Our School of Professional Studies also has programs designed for today’s aspiring pioneers in more specific industries.
-If you have your heart set on the business practices in the fields of Real Estate, Hospitality & Tourism, and Sports Management, our SPS programs will set you up for success.
+If you have your heart set on the business practices in the fields of real estate, hospitality and tourism, or sports management, our SPS programs will set you up for success.
 You will network with industry leaders and actually report to work with top companies in the field…all for class!

 In our Tandon School of Engineering, students are advised to declare an area of study by the end of their first year.
 Many undecided students call our Tandon School of Engineering home thanks to its variety of program offerings.
 Unique Tandon programs (such as their own English minor designed for engineers, for example) give more flexibility for engineering students interested in fields outside of STEM.
 The Game Center partnership with our Tisch School of the Arts encourages interdisciplinary thought and lets you create with logic and imagination.

 If nothing I have outlined sticks with you, then our Gallatin School of Individualized Study might be your home.
-At Gallatin, you carve your own path that evolves with you as you progress as an NYU student with a faculty advisor.
-Students create their own concentrations by choosing from among the 4,000+ courses available to undergraduates.
-They work closely with their faculty advisor to determine which classes best match their curriculum.
+At Gallatin you carve your own path that evolves with you as you progress as an NYU student with a faculty adviser.
+Students create their own concentrations by choosing from among the more than 3,000 courses available to undergraduates.
+They work closely with their faculty adviser to determine which classes best match their curriculum.